 - It's up to you if you'd like to skim the fat layer off the top of the turkey stock.
 I prefer not to since the fat adds so much flavor.
 If you decide to skim it, it's easier to allow the stock to cool completely in the fridge.
 The fat will float to the top and harden, making it easy to remove.
 Then, you can reheat the stock and proceed to make the soup.

-- The leftovers keep well in the fridge, in an airtight container, for about 3 days.
+- You can keep the leftovers in an airtight container in the fridge for up to four days.
 I reheat bowls or mugs of them in the microwave, covered, at 50% power.
 You can also freeze individual portions in mugs.
-Seal their tops with a few layers of plastic wrap.
+Seal their tops with a few layers of plastic wrap before freezing.

 Nutrition per Serving